onflow/kitty-items/kitty-items-js/README.md

 '
 ```

+## Finish Up

-Once you've made these requests, all of the contracts required for this application have been deployed, and all your account has been configured as the marketplace admin!
+Once you've made these requests, all of the contracts required for this application have been deployed, and your account has been configured as the marketplace admin!

+Now that the backend [install and run the front-end](https://github.com/onflow/kitty-items/tree/mackenzie/updates-readme/kitty-items-web) to start interacting with your new marketplace!